 - Parasitic and fungal diseases

 - Allergic reactions

 - Endocrine disorders

-Specific diseases and conditions that can result in blood or tissue eosinophilia include:
+Certain diseases and conditions that can cause blood or tissue eosinophilia include:

 - Acute myelogenous leukemia (AML)

 - Asthma — a long-term condition that affects airways in the lungs.

 - Churg-Strauss syndrome

 - Eosinophilic esophagitis